Rangel Family Goldens

 So when a puppy goes home at 7–10 weeks, they’ve only been fully aware of the world for a very short time.
 Expecting a personality test at this age to predict adult temperament simply isn’t realistic.

-And just like children, puppies are shaped by their environment.
+Just like children, puppies are shaped by their environment.
 Calm homes tend to produce calmer dogs; busy, high‑energy homes produce high‑energy dogs.
-Genetics matter, but research suggests only about 35% of temperament is inherited — the rest is shaped by training, environment, and daily life.

 What the Research Shows